-All eligible and ineligible cost rules listed on pages 20-22 for the Forest Health Program also apply to the Research Program.
+All eligible and ineligible cost rules listed on pages 22-24 for the Forest Health Program also apply to the Research Program.
 Additionally, please note the following:

-- Tuition and other education-related expenses associated with graduate student research assistantships or equivalent appointments at California public universities (University of California and California State University) are allowed for stand-alone research projects.
-This applies to both graduate-student led projects (as described above), as well as projects where a graduate student researcher is proposed as a team member under the Principal Investigator.
-Please list tuition and other non-labor, education-related expenses in the "other" category of the project budget proposal.
-If labor and tuition/education expenses cannot be split into discrete budget items, list total proposed costs for graduate student research appointments in the "other" category. - Labor-related expenses (salaries, wages and benefits) for university employees other than official graduate student research appointments (e.g. field or lab technicians), whether at a California public university or other institution, are allowed. - Costs associated with the development and testing of new technologies is allowed, but must be associated with formal scientific investigation and hypothesis testing typical of academic research, and provide results appropriate for publication in peer reviewed scientific journals.
+- Tuition, required fees, and stipends or wages associated with graduate student research assistantships or equivalent academic appointments are allowable costs for Research Program awards.
+This applies to both graduate student-led projects (as described above), as well as to projects in which graduate student researchers are proposed as team members under the Principal Investigator.
+If possible, please list graduate student tuition and fee remission as a separate line item, distinct from stipends, wages or other benefits in the proposed budget.
+If tuition and fee remission cannot be separated into a discrete budget item per University policy, please list total proposed costs for graduate student research appointments, including stipends or wages, and note the cost of tuition and fee remission in the item description or elsewhere.
+The cost for tuition and fee remission may not exceed \$15,000 per individual per year. - Labor-related expenses (salaries, wages and benefits) for university employees other than official graduate student research appointments (e.g. field or lab technicians) are allowed for all project types. - Costs associated with the development and testing of new technologies are allowed, but must be associated with formal scientific investigation and/or hypothesis testing typical of academic research, and provide results appropriate for publication in peer reviewed scientific journals.